-- Go to a safe place as soon as you can. - Contact the San Jacinto College police department at 911 (5555 using an on-campus phone).

-- Get medical attention as soon as possible to make sure you are physically well and to collect important evidence in the event you may later wish to take legal action. - Try to preserve all physical evidence.
+- Go to a safe place as soon as you can. - Contact the San Jacinto College Police Department: - From cell phones at 281-476-1820 - From campus phones at 5555 - For hearing impaired for text messages 713-469-1071 - Get medical attention as soon as possible to make sure you are physically well and to collect important evidence in the event you may later wish to take legal action. - Try to preserve all physical evidence.
 Do not wash, use the toilet, or change clothing if you can avoid it.
-If you do change clothes, put all clothing you were wearing at the time of the attack in a paper, not plastic, bag. - Talk with a counselor who will maintain confidentiality, help explain your options, give you information, and provide emotional support. - Contact someone you trust to be with you and support you.
+If you do change clothes, put all clothing you were wearing at the time of the attack in a paper, not plastic, bag.
+Evidence of violence, such as visible injuries or bruising or damage to a vehicle, will need to be photographed.
+Likewise, evidence of emails, text messages, or phone messages must be preserved and not deleted or altered. - Talk with a counselor who will maintain confidentiality, help explain your options, give you information, and provide emotional support. - Contact someone you trust to be with you and support you.